Two-loop renormalization and running of galaxy bias: Single and double-hard limits of bias kernels

-Explicit results for $c^{(3)}_{ba}, c^{(4)}_{ba}, c^{(5)}_{ba}$ are given in Tables \eqref{eq:doublehardcoeff}, \eqref{eq:singlehardcoeffK4} and \eqref{eq:singlehardcoeffK5}, respectively.
-Note that for $c^{(3)}_{ba}$ the index $b$ ranges over all $\O_b$ up to third order, while the index $a$ contains only the linear bias operator $a=\delta$.
-For $c^{(4)}_{ba}$ the index $b$ ($a$) runs over fourth (second) order bias operators, and for $c^{(5)}_{ba}$ over fifth (third) order, respectively.
 When Taylor expanding in powers of $1/p^2$,~\refeq{singlehard} corresponds to the leading terms.
 Keeping the first subleading term would yield contributions that could be accounted for by higher-gradient bias operators, which we do not consider here.
 We also note that it is important to keep the wavevectors $\vec k_i$ in~\refeq{singlehard} independent from each other to be able to uniquely determine the $c^{(n+2)}_{ba}$ coefficients.